AileenUKennedy/FOD-ontology-v1.0/README.md

 # FOD Ontology
 The ontology was written in OWL in Protégé and saved in Turtle format.

-The documents folder contains html documentation pages
+The document and data folder contains synthetic test data, sample SPQARL queries and html documentation pages